-Paraganglioma (or extra-adrenal pheochromocytoma) is a rare type of neuroendocrine tumour that develops outside of the adrenal glands, which sit on top of the kidneys.
-These types of tumours develop from a specific type of chromaffin cell called paraganglia cells
+Paraganglioma (or extra-adrenal pheochromocytoma) is a rare type of neuroendocrine tumoura tissue mass that forms from groups of unhealthy cells that develops outside of the adrenal glands, which sit on top of the kidneys.
+These types of tumours develop from a specific type of chromaffin cell called paraganglia cellsthe basic structural and functional unit of all living things, which produce catecholamine hormones.
+These hormones, which include dopamine, epinephrine (adrenaline) and norepinephrine, are commonly referred to as the ‘fight or flight’ hormones.

 Paragangliomas are most commonly diagnosed in adults between the ages of 30 and 50.
 Hereditary paragangliomas are diagnosed equally in men and women; however, paragangliomas that develop without a family history have a higher incidence in women.
 It is important to note while it is more common in these demographics, anyone can develop this disease.